Home Articles How Architects Use Natural Light to Transform Spaces: Techniques & Iconic Examples

 The Sydney Opera House, Sydney

 The Sydney Opera House is one of the most recognizable buildings in the world, thanks in part to its innovative use of light.
-Designed by architect Jørn Utzon, the building’s sail-like roofs are illuminated by a series of floodlights that change color throughout the night.
-The lighting design creates a dramatic and dynamic effect that complements the building’s distinctive form.
+Designed by Jørn Utzon, the building’s sail-like roofs are illuminated by floodlights that change color throughout the night, creating a dramatic effect that complements the building’s distinctive form.

 Credit: Gallery of AD Classics: Sydney Opera House / Jørn Utzon – 17 (archdaily.com)